yandex-cloud/docs/en/functions/operations/function/function-invoke.md

+---
+title: "How to invoke a function in {{ sf-full-name }}"
+description: "In this tutorial, you will learn how to invoke functions in {{ sf-full-name }}."
+---

 # Invoking a function

 To allow any user to invoke a function without passing an authorization header, [make it public](./function-public.md).
 For more information about access rights, see [{#T}](../../security/index.md).